 Myth Busting 101: Congress isn’t overpaid

-Most members of congress are lawyers.
-The 2011-2012 salary for rank-and-file members of the House and Senate was $174,000 per year.
-A third year associate at a good law firm will do that well and after six to twelve years (1 – 2 senate terms), a competent attorney in a good market makes much more.
+Most members of Congress are lawyers.
+The 2011-2012 salary for rank-and-file congressional members was $174,000 per year.
+A third-year associate at a good law firm will do that well and after six to twelve years (1 – 2 senate terms), a competent attorney in a good market makes much more.

 Senators and representatives have to maintain two residences, one in their native state, the other in DC.
-If you think $174,000 will support two houses and send the kids to college, you are living in a fantasy world.
-Which is why many members of congress have other income streams.
+If you think $174,000 will support two houses and send their kids to college, you are living in a fantasy world.
+Which is why many members of Congress have other income streams.

 Skill and experience count

-Above and beyond the skill it take to write legislation, it takes even longer to gain seniority and peer respect.
+Above and beyond the skill it takes to write legislation, it takes even longer to gain seniority and respect.
 Frank Capra notwithstanding, Mr. Smith doesn’t go to Washington and accomplish miracles.
 Newly elected congresspeople hope to build a career in politics.
-With luck, one or two of them will become a great legislator, a Tip O’Neill, Lyndon Baines Johnson, Bob Dole, Ted Kennedy or another of the giants.
-Anyone you name connected to important legislation was a multi (many) term representative or senator.
+With luck, one or two of them will become a great legislator, a Tip O’Neill, Lyndon Baines Johnson, Bob Dole, Ted Kennedy et al.

 Term limits eliminate all chance of having great legislators